kevinolega/callcentertrainingtips/_posts/2019-05-31-clothing-schedule.md

 Barack Obama.
 Former President of the United States of America.

-Black suit with either white or blue shirt.
+Black suit with either a white or blue shirt.

 Why?